 subscription.
 The club eventually reach ten Brazilian States and in 1942 raised

 the amount of 80.000 sterling pounds.

-Following a small item broadcast on one of our local radio stations (BBC Radio Devon) I was contacted by Judy Goldup, who told me that her Father had been a member of the "Bellows of Brazil".
-Although only a young girl at the time, She remembered her Father wearing label badges with the 'Bellows' Symbol on, and that depending on the level of monies raised, you got a different design of badge.
+Following a small item broadcast on one of our local radio stations (BBC Radio Devon) I was contacted by Judy Goldup, who told me that her Father had been a member of the "Bellows of Brazil" whilst living in Brazil.
+He spent his entire working life there, working for the Bank of London and South America.
+Although only a young girl at the time, she remembered her Father wearing label badges with the 'Bellows' Symbol on, and that depending on the level of monies raised, you got a different design of badge.

 "Whiffs, Puffs and Snuffs"